Lawyer: Michigan State hampered probe of its Nassar dealings

 “Just come out with what happened here,” he said.
 “I believe they could disclose some of this without violating attorney-client privilege.”

-School officials didn’t immediately reply to an email seeking comment about the report.

-Hundreds of women and girls, most of them gymnasts, accused Nassar of molesting them under the guise that it was treatment during his time working for Michigan State and USA Gymnastics, which trained Olympians.
+Hundreds of women and girls, most of them gymnasts, accused Nassar of molesting them when they sought treatment during his time working for Michigan State and USA Gymnastics, which trained Olympians.
 He received long prison terms after pleading guilty to child pornography possession and sexual abuse charges.

 According to the report, a major piece of the investigation involved interviewing survivors.
 Of the 280 interviewed, 13 said they reported the abuse to an identified employee at or around the time it happened, it says.